Creating a business card design

 Let's start by creating a new brand template!
 First, you need to make a document that is sized correctly for the new project.

-- In the menu bar, select Assets > Designs > create a new folder Business-Card.
-Right-click > create a new design file and then set details.
+- In the menu bar, select Assets > Designs.
+Create a new folder Business-Card.
+Right-click anywhere on a blank space, click Design file, and then set the details.

 The Customer's Canvas admin panel already includes preset options for products like business cards, ledgers, albums, and other items.
 If you go to the Settings menu bar, you can add new size presets and edit existing ones.

-- Click on the lock icon in the left toolbox to unlock the background.
-In the right toolbar, click Fill > Fill color and pick a color.
-Click OK.
-Lock the background layer.
+- In the right toolbar, click the color box and pick a color.
+Click Ok.

 Step 2.
 Create a placeholder and design elements.